 Finding Peace In A Frantic World-http://franticworld.com -Website to accompany the acclaimed book by Mark Williams & Danny Penman.link to information

-Yoga: I’m a trained yoga teacher and have been running classes for over 10 years for all ages and levels.
+Yoga: I’m a trained yoga teacher and have been running classes for over 12 years for all ages and levels.
 In today’s fast moving environment we want to achieve the benefit of good physical and emotional health and yoga does this through a series of movements designed to increase strength, flexibility, concentration and breathing.
 It helps people increase thier overall health and fitness by integrating a workout for both the body and mind and so brings balance to both.
 It’s an ancient form of exercise which builds strength and flexibility uniting the mind, body and spirit.
 Poses work by using one part of the body to stretch your muscles in another part and regular practice helps you move better and feel less stiff or tired.
 By transferring focus and attention to the body and the breath, it can help to temper moods and anxiety while releasing physical tension and over time it can boost physical and mental wellbeing.
-I run classes in Ayrshire but can also do private one- to -one session.
-Contact me for more information .
+I have a studio in Irvine where various classes are run and I also have classes in West Kilbride and can offer one- to -one session.
+Here is our next yoga afternoon Contact me for more information .

 Here are some articles on the – easing tension http://www.huffingtonpost.co.uk/entry/simple-yoga-poses-for-stress-relief_us_568403b5e4b06fa688819f74 here is another about positive health and well being Yoga is for everyone and Articles and research on the benefits .